gpoesia/minbert-default-final-project/STRUCTURE.md

 This is where the configuration class is defined.
 You won't need to modify this file in your project.

 ## utils.py
-This file contains utility functions for various purpose.
+This file contains utility functions for various purposes.
 You won't need to modify this file in your project.

 ## Reference
 [Vaswani el at. + 2017] Attention is all you need https://arxiv.org/pdf/1706.03762.pdf